junaid-ublox/code-fellow/content/pages/web/services.md

       - title: Business Process Management
         photo:
           image: /img/bpm.png
+        content: We pride ourselves on providing the best **[business process management and reengineering](https://code-fellow.com/)** for our clients.
+        show_popup: true
       - title: Atlassian JIRA
         photo:
           image: /img/atlassian.png
+        content: We have elevated a number of European organization by leveraging the ITIL based processes and their automations in the Atlassian platform.
       - title: Software Development
         content: We design and develop bespoke software solutions tailored to your specific business needs.